 After surface sterilization of the Vetiver root samples, endophytic bacteria from the root tissues were isolated.
-Bacterial colonies appearing on the agar plates were separated and purified to obtain pure single strains (Figure 1).
+Bacterial colonies appearing on the agar plates were separated and purified to obtain pure single strains.
 Sixteen bacterial isolates with diversified colony morphologies and colors were selected.
 These endophytic strains form mainly round colonies.
-Results from Gram staining showed that there are 10 Gram-negative and 6 Gram-positive bacterial strains (Figure 2).
-Further, cell morphological analysis under microscopy revealed that all 16 strains are rod-shaped bacteria or bacilli (Table 1).
+The results from Gram staining showed that there are 10 Gram-negative and 6 Gram-positive bacterial strains.
+Further, cell morphological analysis under microscopy revealed that all 16 strains are rod-shaped bacteria or bacilli (Figure 1).

 The isolated endophytic bacteria were identified based on morphological characteristics, Gram staining, and partial sequencing of the 16S rRNA gene.
 Genomic DNA samples were prepared from these strains for PCR amplification of the 16S rRNA gene using universal primer pair 27F/1492R.
-Analysis of PCR products on an agarose gel showed a single DNA band of approximately 1500 bp for all the strains (Figure 3A).
+The analysis of PCR products on an agarose gel showed a single DNA band of approximately 1500 bp for all the strains (Figure 2A).
 Purified PCR products were sequenced from the forward direction, and the DNA sequences were compared with the GenBank database using the BLAST tool (https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-All the 16S rRNA sequences of the endophytic bacterial strains were deposited in GenBank under accession numbers (OR921912- OR921927).
-Based on the results of 16S rRNA sequence analysis, 16 endophytic strains were preliminarily classified into 9 different species, including Klebsiella variicola, Priestia megaterium (previously known as Bacillus megaterium), Citrobacter freundii, Enterobacter cloacae, Pseudomonas aeruginosa, Enterobacter hormaechei, Bacillus cereus, Enterobacter asburiae, and Serratia marcescens (Figure 3B).
-However, a major limitation of the 16S rDNA sequence is that it is unreliable for discriminating among closely related bacterial species of a genus.
-To solve this problem, sequencing of other bacterial target genes, such as rpoB (β -subunit of RNA polymerase), tuf (elongation factor Tu), gyrA or gyrB (gyrase A or B), or sodA (manganese-dependent superoxide dismutase) may provide better separation of closely related species [21].
-Therefore, some endophytic strains of the same genus from this study still need to be further confirmed for accurate species classification.
+All the 16S rRNA sequences of the endophytic bacterial strains were deposited in GenBank under accession numbers (OR921912-OR921927).
+Based on the results of 16S rRNA sequence analysis, 16 endophytic strains were preliminarily classified into 9 different species, including Klebsiella variicola, Priestia megaterium (previously known as Bacillus megaterium), Citrobacter freundii, Enterobacter cloacae, Pseudomonas aeruginosa, Enterobacter hormaechei, Bacillus cereus, Enterobacter asburiae, and Serratia marcescens (Figure 2B).